 Amy, 28, is one of several parents we met at Project Access.
 She brings two of her three children to the Summer Lunch Program daily and says the program helps her family a lot.
 “They get full meals, warm meals and have lots of nutrition that I probably wouldn’t be able to give them,” Amy says.
 “Having nutritious food is sometimes a little hard for us because usually, those foods are a little more expensive.”
 Amy recalls times when she, her husband and even her mother-in-law went without food because they wanted to save everything for her kids and the ones she watches during the day, but that this program helps her family save money so they don’t have to make as many sacrifices.

 “Everyone goes through hard times, and we’ve had our fair share,” she says.
 “I am grateful for everyone who makes it possible for my kids to come here.
 It makes a big difference in my household and for many others as well.”

 Our partner agencies can’t meet the needs of our shared community without the Food Bank, and we can’t meet our partners’ needs without the generous support of our community.
 The problem of hunger can be minimized, but it will not be eradicated unless we all work together.
 That is why we are grateful for our donors, volunteers, partners and everyone who agrees that hunger has no place in LA County.
 Thank you for fighting hunger this summer.

-Just like summer, the beginning of the school year can be difficult for children in food-insecure homes and expensive for their families.
-Start fundraising for our Back-to-School campaign today and you’ll be making a difference in the life of a young student in our community.
+Just like summer, the school year can be difficult for children in food-insecure homes and expensive for their families– especially during the weekend when school meals are not available.
+Start a #WeFeedLA Fundraiser today and you’ll be making a difference for the children and families who rely on the Food Bank.